Bhavanib08/IRIS_Dataset/README.md

 This dataset is free and is publicly available at the UCI Machine Learning Repository

 # Purpose
-The aim of this project was to gain exposure to Machine Learning Classification concepts along with data visualization.
+* The aim of this project was to gain exposure to Machine Learning Classification concepts along with data visualization.
-The project makes use of Scikit-Learn, Pandas and Data Visualization Libraries.
+* The project makes use of Scikit-Learn, Numpy,Pandas and Data Visualization Libraries.
+* A comparitive study on various classifiers was also performed.
+    The classifiers are:
+    --KNN Classifier
+    --SVM Classifier
+    --Decision Tree
+    --Gradient Boosting
+    --Random Forest